Hungry for a taste of the real Maine? Feast upon this tasting portion of some of Maine’s best food festivals and events. (Updated May 7, 2026)

 • Maine Lobster Week

-This week-long celebration held during the week of National Lobster Day (Sept.
+What: This week-long celebration held during the week coinciding with National Lobster Day (Sept.
 25) highlights Maine’s favorite crustacean with lobster-focused specialties and menus at participating lobster shacks, food trucks, and restaurants, from fish shacks to fine-dining venues.

 • Maine Lakes Brew Fest, Point Sebago